 Typically failed payments are caught quickly and never process to your account, but occasionally a parent's payment then fails after brightwheel has already made that deposit into the program’s account.
 When this happens, brightwheel will deduct that payment to reconcile that those funds.
 Details about this deduction can be found in your Deposit Details Report.
 In addition to the emails sent whenever a payment fails to alert you to the failure, brightwheel will either take the withdrawal out as a stand-alone transaction from your program’s bank account (resulting in a negative deposit) or group it with the deposit you have scheduled that day.

-In the rare case of this happening, we make every effort to support providers.
-As soon as we learn of a dispute, brightwheel will email both the school and parent to get more information.
+In instances of credit card disputes, brightwheel will make every effort to support you, the provider.
+As soon as our team learns of a dispute, brightwheel will email both the school and parent to get more information.
 Ideally, the school and parent can connect offline, and the parent will drop the dispute.